How the temporary changes to some standards in the NMS have been extended to support childcare providers caring for all children.

 You should use the ratio applicable to the youngest child in each group.

-It may not be possible for some childcare settings to use the relaxations of the NMS, and follow the protective measures guidance.
-This could be because of the size of the space you use to look after children and the need to keep group sizes small.
-Other settings may be able to do so, as in the example below.
+There may be some circumstances where it may not be possible for some childcare settings to use the relaxations of the NMS, and follow the protective measures guidance.
+This could be because of the size of the space you use to look after children and the need to keep group size consistent.

 Keeping children safe in settings where there are a minimum of two staff on duty